-What is a Place of Assembly?
+What class of place requires a Place of Assembly licence?

 Who needs a Place of Assembly Licence?

 - operate, use or manage a place as a Place of Assembly; or

 - conduct any entertainment at a Place of Assembly; or

 - lease or offer for lease a place as a Place of Assembly,

 needs to apply for a Place of Assembly Licence.
 This licence will be issued for the duration of the public event at the nominated location.

 Where can I obtain the appropriate application form?